What you are about to read

 Les Invalides at sunrise from the Alexandre III Bridge / by Dennis van de Water/Shutterstock.com

 The dome of Les Invalides and its gilding rise to a height of 110 meters, which for a long time made it the tallest monument in Paris.
 Built by order of Louis XIV at the end of the 17th century, Les Invalides is now a place dedicated to France's military history.
-Napoleon I is also buried in the cathedral.
+It is also in the cathedral that Napoleon I is buried.

 3. Montmartre: The Hanging Village